st3phano/cpp-how-to-program-10-e/README.md

 -The value and type of a comma-separated list of expressions is the value and type of the rightmost expression.

--In loops, avoid calculations for which the result never changes—such calculations should typically be placed before the loop.
+-In loops, avoid calculations for which the result never changes, such calculations should typically be placed before the loop.

--Using floating-point numbers in a manner that assumes they’re represented exactly (e.g., using them in comparisons for equality) can lead to incorrect results.
+-Using floating-point numbers in a manner that assumes they’re represented exactly (e.g. using them in comparisons for equality or to perform precise monetary calculations) can lead to incorrect results.
 Floating-point numbers are represented only approximately.

--Do not use variables of type double (or float) to perform precise monetary calculations.
-The imprecision of floating-point numbers can lead to errors.

--There’s a tension between achieving quality software engineering and achieving the best-performing software.
-Sometimes one of these goals is achieved at the expense of the other.
-For all but the most performance-intensive situations, apply the following rule of thumb: First, make your code simple and correct; then make it fast and small, but only if necessary.
+-For all but the most performance-intensive situations, apply the following rule of thumb: First, make your code simple and correct; then make it fast and small, but only if necessary.

 -Consider the expression (i != 0) && (10 / i == 2).
 The dependent condition (10 / i== 2) must appear after the && operator to prevent the possibility of division by zero.

 -Placing the literal on the left, as in 7 == x, enables the compiler to issue an error if you accidentally replace the == operator with = .

-<strong>Chapter 6:</strong>
+<h1>Chapter 6:</h1>

 -To promote software reusability, every function should be limited to performing a single, well-defined task, and the name of the function should express that task effectively.
+A function that has many parameters may be performing too many tasks.
+Consider dividing the function into smaller functions that perform the separate tasks.

 -For industrial-strength code, always check that the arguments you pass to math functions are valid.

--A function that has many parameters may be performing too many tasks.
-Consider dividing the function into smaller functions that perform the separate tasks.

 -The order of evaluation of a function’s arguments is not specified by the C++ standard.
-Thus, different compilers can evaluate function arguments in different orders.

--Sometimes when a function’s arguments are expressions, such as those with calls to other functions, the order in which the compiler evaluates the arguments could affect the values of one or more of the arguments.
-If the evaluation order changes between compilers, the argument values passed to the function could vary, causing subtle logic errors.
+Sometimes when a function’s arguments are expressions, such as those with calls to other functions, the order in which the compiler evaluates the arguments could affect the values of one or more of the arguments.
+If the evaluation order changes between compilers, the argument values passed to the function could vary, causing subtle logic errors, to ensure the order evaluate the arguments in separate assignment statements before the function call.

--If you have doubts about the order of evaluation of a function’s arguments and whether the order would affect the values passed to the function, evaluate the arguments in separate assignment statements before the function call, assign the result of each expression to a local variable, then pass those variables as arguments to the function.

 -Always provide function prototypes, even though it’s possible to omit them when functions are defined before they’re used.
 Providing the prototypes avoids tying the code to the order in which functions are defined.